mayank-git-hub/Text-Recognition/Coding_Guidelines.md

 # Misc -

   All the other "things" which has not been mentioned in the pipeline can be kept in the folder misc

+# DockerFile -

+  After every version a docker file should be generated of the entire model